damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 ## Security Specialist

 An Security Specialist is a developer who focuses on ensuring that GitLab and associated applications are as secure as possible.

-Requirements:
+The Security Specialist works in close collaboration with the [Security Lead](https://about.gitlab.com/jobs/security-engineer) and has the following set of skills, experience, and responsibilities:

 1. Technical Skills
     * Ability to discover and patch SQLi, XSS, CSRF, SSRF, authentication and